This chapter looks at establishing procedures for managing change to the new architecture.

 The approach is based on classifying required architectural changes into one of three categories:

-Another way of looking at these three choices is to say that a simplification change to an architecture is often driven by a requirement to reduce investment; an incremental change, by a requirement to derive additional value from existing investment; and a re-architecting change, by a requirement to increase investment in order to create new value for exploitation.
+Another way of looking at these three choices is to say that a simplification change to an architecture is often driven by a requirement to reduce investment; an incremental change is driven by a requirement to derive additional value from existing investment; and a re-architecting change is driven by a requirement to increase investment in order to create new value for exploitation.

 To determine whether a change is simplification, incremental, or re-architecting, the following activities are undertaken: